civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 46.1

-  **(1)** When the Minister refers an impact assessment of a designated project that includes activities regulated under the `Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act` to a review panel, the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish the panel's terms of reference and appoint the chairperson and at least four other members.
+  **(1)** When the Minister refers an impact assessment of a designated project that includes activities regulated under the `Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act` to a review panel, the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish the panel's terms of reference in consultation with the Chairperson of the Canada-Nova Scotia Offshore Petroleum Board and the Agency must, within the same period, appoint the chairperson and at least four other members.

   **(2)** The persons appointed to the review panel under subsection (1) must be unbiased and free from any conflict of interest relative to the designated project and must have knowledge or experience relevant to the designated project's anticipated effects or have knowledge of the interests and concerns of the Indigenous peoples of Canada that are relevant to the assessment.

-  **(3)** At least two of the persons appointed under subsection (1) must be appointed from a roster established under paragraph 50(b.1), on the recommendation of the Chairperson of the Canada-Nova Scotia Offshore Petroleum Board and in consultation with the Minister of Natural Resources.
+  **(3)** At least two of the persons appointed under subsection (1) must be appointed from a roster established under paragraph 50(b.1), on the recommendation of the Chairperson of the Canada-Nova Scotia Offshore Petroleum Board.

   **(4)** The persons appointed from the roster must not constitute a majority of the members of the panel.